“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 Start with a real problem.
 Use the simplest method that can help.
 Practice it.
 Learn from the result.
 Then move to stronger methods as the problem becomes more complex.

 No guarantees.
 No magic wand.
 No secret decoder ring delivered by a committee of enlightened dolphins.
-But if you actually apply these methods, they can give you more clarity, better judgment, fewer self-inflicted mistakes, and a much stronger chance of improving the outcomes that matter most.
+But if you actually apply these methods, they can give you more clarity, better judgment, fewer self-inflicted mistakes, and a much stronger chance of improving the life and career outcomes that matter most.

 Please take the time to read this whole introductory page.
-It contains critical information you will need as you go through any of the three guides, and it will not be repeated in those guides.
-You have found one of the most comprehensive and user-friendly public rational thinking training systems currently available, especially for learners who want a sequenced path from everyday clear thinking to advanced whole-system analysis.
+It contains critical information you will need as you go through any of our three guides, and it will not be repeated in those guides.

 Quick Navigation